tiramisulabs/seyfert-docs/src/content/docs/commands/middlewares.md

 ```

-Now let's register the middlewares on seyfert [extending the client](guides/declare-module) but first we should create a command to export all our middleware
+Now let's register the middlewares on seyfert but first we should create a file to export all our middleware

 ```ts title="middlewares.ts" wrap copy
 import { loggerMiddleware } from "./path/to/logger.middleware";